303 - See Other

 Pro Tip

-- -include idempotency keys on mutation endpoints even with PRG, so accidental client replay cannot duplicate side effects.
+- -supply idempotency keys on mutation endpoints even with PRG, so accidental client replay cannot duplicate side effects.

 Official References